hy-pan/Quantization-of-Deep-Learning-Weights/README.md

-I little bit to say
+A little bit to say
 -----
 The quantitative method mentioned in Microsoft's 2018 paper LQ-Nets: Learned Quantization for Highly Accurate and Compact Deep Neural Networks is very interesting and I'm gonna apply it to my future research.